drewkotarski/Bubble-Trouble-2/MICHAEL_DANINO.md

       void)
 )
 ```
-both functions map over each bubble object and  check if any of the bubbles are overlapping with either the hook or the player, calling the correct collision function using aforementioned message passing 'col-sprite for player-bubble collision, and 'col-hook for hook-bubble collision.
+Both functions map over each bubble object and  check if any of the bubbles are overlapping with either the hook or the player, calling the correct collision function using aforementioned message passing 'col-sprite for player-bubble collision, and 'col-hook for hook-bubble collision.

 ### Fold